wygulmage/after-sundown/monsters.md

 A Spriggan was never human and has a nonstandard attribute array.
 Their stats are:
 S: 1/4 A: 1/6 I: 2/7 L: 1/5 W: 1/6 C: 1/6

-A Spriggan has an Infernal power source and a Ritual power schedule.[list]**Spriggan Starting Powers**
+A Spriggan has an Infernal power source and a Ritual power schedule.**Spriggan Starting Powers**

 - Basic Powers -
 * Clinging (Basic Clout)